toombs-caeman/dotfiles/README.md

 * change infect ssh to use mosh, default to ssh
 * use pm to install core programs on infect install
     * neovim
+    * fzf
     * tmux
     * mosh
-    * peco/fzf/ag
     * git

 ## vim

+* vim terminal and neovim terminal are incompatible.
+As such, we need to either detect the version or prefer one over the other
+    * looks like neovim has wayland support through wlclipboard, which vim8 might not
+    * terminal-api is different
 * add feature detection to vimrc since different systems will have different features compiled in by default
 * integrate t/T tabbing with :term
-    * how to detect vim from bash?
+    * how to detect vim from bash? use [[ ! -z $VIM ]]
-* how to get the directory of the current file instead of where vim was opened?
+* how to get the directory of the current file instead of where vim was opened for netwr?
 * search
     * git repo level search
     * search relative to the current file